top of page

 Before you start your campaign, you need to know who you’re talking to.
 Therefore, you first have to figure out who your audience is.

 If you have multiple demographics you’re catering to, you can segment them into groups and send customized email messages.
-This way the audience doesn’t see your campaigns as generic.
-The more personalized the messages feel the stronger your chances of growing customer loyalty.
+This way, the audience will not see your campaigns as generic.
+The more personalized the messages feel, the stronger your chances of growing customer loyalty.

-When it comes to your signup sources, you should be clear about how people are able to register for your mailing list.
+Regarding your signup sources, you should be clear about how people can register for your mailing list.
 You don’t want to lose potential subscribers by giving them the runaround.

 Speaking of email clutter, you should be mindful about how frequently you send them.
-Sending too many emails can put people off and lose the effectiveness of the campaign.
+Sending too many emails can put people off and lose the campaign's effectiveness.
 However, for some, it might make more sense to update subscribers frequently, like if you run a news site.

-Regardless, it would be beneficial for you to keep track of your unsubscribe and click-through rates to see what frequency works best.
+Regardless, keeping track of your unsubscribe and click-through rates would be beneficial to see what frequency works best.

-And no plan is complete without a schedule.
-If you’re running multiple campaigns (email, social media, blog), organization is your best friend.
-Make a schedule for how often you want to post on each platform, so you don’t get confused.
+No plan is complete without a schedule.
+Organization is your best friend if you’re running multiple campaigns (email, social media, blog).
+Make a schedule for how often you want to post on each platform so you don’t get confused.

 With your design, you shouldn’t overthink it.
 Just have a layout that makes sense.
-The most important information goes at the top and less important information goes below it.
-As long as you have a clear hierarchy, subscribers will be able to understand your message quickly.
+The most important information goes at the top, and less important information goes below it.
+As long as you have a clear hierarchy, subscribers can understand your message quickly.

 You should test your emails under different conditions, such as sending them to various email clients and devices with different internet service providers (ISPs).

-While you’re at it, check how it appears on different devices as well.
+While you’re at it, check how it also appears on different devices.
 You don’t want to design your email specifically for desktop only for it to look wrong on mobile.

-Maybe try beta testing your first campaign on your friends, family, and coworkers, so they can give you advice on your design.
+You could try beta testing your first campaign on your friends, family, and coworkers so they can advise you on your design.

-When it comes to the content, you can play around with individual changes with A/B testing.
-Running A/B tests can allow you to see how wording or other detail changes lead to different results.
-This will help you maximize your rates.
+With A/B testing, you can experiment with individual changes in the content.
+This can allow you to see how wording or other detail changes lead to different results, which can help you maximize your rates.

-If you don’t want to send the emails manually, automations can help.
-Automations allow you to connect with consumers without the hassle of constantly checking your subscriber list by sending the emails for you at a scheduled time.
+If you don’t want to send the emails manually, automation can help.
+Automations allow you to connect with consumers without the hassle of constantly checking your subscriber list by sending emails to you at a scheduled time.

 Marketing Companies to Start Your Email Campaign

-Instead of going it alone, maybe consider using one of the many companies that make email marketing easy.
+Instead of going alone, consider using one of the many companies that make email marketing easy.

 Mailchimp